 Introducing the Patch – Enclosed Paddock

-Thankfully the Chimney Sweeper is not alone in finding these fields attractive at this time of year, numerous damselflies and butterflies, hoverflies and bees can also be found using the long grass as a place to rest, feed, or hunt.
+Thankfully the Chimney Sweeper is not alone in finding these fields attractive.
+In the summer months numerous damselflies and butterflies; hoverflies and bees; can also be found using the long grass as a place to rest, feed, or hunt.

 The central Oak is often found containing a Common Buzzard or two, and the surrounding hedges often find mixed tit flocks or finches, such as Bullfinch or Chaffinch, but otherwise, so far, the bird life has been unremarkable.